choke06/Verity/notes/example_walkthrough.md

 source_id -> claim_id

-This creates a bipartite structure where:
+This creates a structure where:
 - sources connect to claims
 - claims accumulate support from multiple sources
 - conflicting claims compete for reinforcement